Guidonian Hand

 The Vox Virilis and the Aesthetic of Intensity

 This insistence on virilitas suggests a full-bodied, chest-connected vocal production that contrasts sharply with the sotto voce (soft voice) aesthetic often associated with monastic choirs such as Solesmes and Fontgombault which have had significant influence on choirs all around the globe.
-The seemingly rougher, more grounded vocal production finds corroboration in the descriptions of the Frankish reception of Roman chant.
+From the descriptions, it would seem to more closely match the virile character of what hear in Eastern Rite singers such as the Greek Byzantines or Russian Orthodox.
+The seemingly rougher, more grounded vocal production is also found in the descriptions of the Frankish reception of Roman chant.
 John the Deacon (c.
 875) and Adémar de Chabannes (c.
-1025) describe the Franks’ inability to execute the subtle ornamentations of the Roman school; the Franks were described as having "thunderous voices" (vocum suarum tonitruis) and throats that "cracked" rather than projected the delicate inflections of the Romans and sounded like "wheels breaking on the rocks".
+1025) describe the Franks’ inability to execute the subtle ornamentations of the Roman school; the Franks were described as having "thunderous voices" (vocum suarum tonitruis) and throats that "cracked" (perhaps referring to the vocal "break" or bridge/flip/passagio and inability to sing smoothly through it?) rather than projecting the delicate inflections of the Romans and sounded like "wheels breaking on the rocks".
 While this was a critique of the Franks, it reveals that the ideal Roman sound involved a sophisticated manipulation of timbre and articulation that required greater control—a control that the "barbaric" loudness of the Franks could not replicate.
-The Roman sound was often referred to as the Vox Vinnola ("vined voice") expressing the agility of the voice like vine or a curled lock of hair.
+The Roman sound was often referred to as the Vox Vinnola ("vined voice") expressing the agility of the voice like a vine or a curled lock of hair.

-On a personal note, while I generally do not like what I would call the excessive amount of ornamentation used by Ensemble Organum or Damien Poisblaud's ensemble Les Chantres du Thoronet, I do very much enjoy their vox viriliter.
+On a personal note, while I generally do not like what I would call the excessive amount of ornamentation used by Ensemble Organum or Damien Poisblaud's ensemble Les Chantres du Thoronet, I do very much enjoy their vox viriliter, as I do the voices of Greek byzantine and Russain orthodox singers.

 The Tremula and the "Violent" Ornament